ActivityWatch/docs/src/development.rst

 #.
 Close `milestone on GitHub <https://github.com/ActivityWatch/activitywatch/milestones>`_ if one exists.
 #.
 Ensure that all the tests pass: ``make test && make test-integration``
 #.
-Test the latest build and check that it works correctly
+Test the latest build and check that it works correctly (use the nightly builds: :issue:`507`)
-    - Travis artifacts are available in S3 at the base URL: https://activitywatch-builds.s3.amazonaws.com/
-    - Appveyor artifacts are available on Appveyor.
 #.
 Write a changelog entry in ``docs/changelog.rst``
 #.
 Sign the commit: ``git commit -a -S -m "bumped version"``

+    - NOTE: don't push it before the tag! (if you do, CI won't run on the tag)

 #.
 Create a signed tag: ``git tag -s v0.7.1``
 #.
 Push the commit and tag: ``git push origin refs/tags/v0.7.1``
 #.
-Create a release on GitHub
+Create a draft release on GitHub

-    - Generate commit changelog with ``python3 scripts/build_changelog.py``
+    - Generate changelog with ``python3 scripts/build_changelog.py``
-    - Clean it a bit (remove non-user-affecting changes, merge commits etc)
+    - Clean it up a bit (remove non-user-affecting changes, merge commits etc)

 #.
 Wait for the builds to finish
 #.
+Publish the release
+#.
 Post about it online: Twitter, the forum, mailinglist (if major)
+#.
+Update the `_data/downloads.yml` file in the :gh-aw:`activitywatch.github.io` repo.